The United States currently has 6% of the world’s population and 25% of the world’s prison

 returning from jail/prison struggle with substance abuse and finding sustainable employment as

 well as positive role models.
-Muskegon is ready for 70x7!
+Muskegon is ready for a fresh start!

 and recovery support for men and women who have previously been incarcerated.
 In addition,